philanc/luamonocypher/README.md

 sha512(m) => digest
 	return the sha512 hash of message m as a 64-byte binary string

+hmac_sha512(sk, m)
+	return the hmac-sha512 of message m with secret key sk as a 64-byte binary string.
+	sk is the secret key used to compute the hmac.
+It is a string of any length (but keys longer than 128 bytes will be hashed to a 64-byte string before computing the hmac)

 ed25519_public_key(sk)
 	return the public key associated to a secret key sk is the secret key as a 32-byte string